 Roosevelt intended Federal One (as it was known) to put artists back to work while entertaining and inspiring the larger population by creating a hopeful view of life amidst the economic turmoil.

-Artists created motivational posters and painted murals of “American scenes” in public buildings.
+Artists created motivational posters and painted murals of U.S. national parks and “American scenes” in public buildings.
 Sculptors created monuments, and actors and musicians were paid to perform.

 Federal One also established more than 100 community art centers throughout the country.